trulia/hologram/README.md

 - [Cortana](https://github.com/Yago/Cortana) is a theme for hologram.
 It also includes a handy search feature.
 - [Hologram Github Theme](https://github.com/wearecube/hologram-github-theme) is a Github Styleguide inspired theme for hologram.
+- [Voxel Hologram](https://github.com/rishabhsrao/voxel-hologram) is a minimal theme for Hologram.

 ## Contributing